-"Sometimes," she said, "they threaten you with something something you can't stand up to, can't even think about.
-And then you say, 'Don't do it to me, do it to somebody else, do it to so-and-so.'
+'Sometimes,' she said, 'they threaten you with something - something you can't stand up to, can't even think about.
+And then you say, "don't do it to me, do it to somebody else, do it to so-and-so."
 And perhaps you might pretend, afterwards, that it was only a trick and that you just said it to make them stop and didn't really mean it.
 But that isn't true.
 At the time when it happens you do mean it.
 You think there's no other way of saving yourself, and you're quite ready to save yourself that way.
 You want it to happen to the other person.
 You don't give a damn what they suffer.
-All you care about is yourself."
+All you care about is yourself.'

-"All you care about is yourself," he echoed.
+'All you care about is yourself,' he echoed.

-"And after that, you don't feel the same toward the other person any longer."
+'And after that, you don't feel the same towards the other person any longer.'

-"No," he said, "you don't feel the same."
+'No,' he said, 'you don't feel the same.'

 There did not seem to be anything more to say.
 The wind plastered their thin overalls against their bodies.
-Almost at once it became embarrassing to sit there in silence; besides, it was too cold to keep still.
+Almost at once it became embarrassing to sit there in silence: besides, it was too cold to keep still.
 She said something about catching her Tube and stood up to go.

-"We must meet again," he said.
+'We must meet again,' he said.

-"Yes," she said, "we must meet again."
+'Yes,' she said, 'we must meet again.'

 He followed irresolutely for a little distance, half a pace behind her.
 They did not speak again.
 She did not actually try to shake him off, but walked at just such a speed as to prevent his keeping abreast of her.
 He had made up his mind that he would accompany her as far as the Tube station, but suddenly this process of trailing along in the cold seemed pointless and unbearable.
 He was overwhelmed by a desire not so much to get away from Julia as to get back to the Chestnut Tree Café, which had never seemed so attractive as at this moment.
 He had a nostalgic vision of his corner table, with the newspaper and the chessboard and the ever-flowing gin.
 Above all, it would be warm in there.
 The next moment, not altogether by accident, he allowed himself to become separated from her by a small knot of people.
-He made a half-hearted attempt to catch up, then slowed down, turned and made off in the opposite direction.
-When he had gone fifty meters he looked back.
+He made a half-hearted attempt to catch up, then slowed down, turned, and made off in the opposite direction.
+When he had gone fifty metres he looked back.
 The street was not crowded, but already he could not distinguish her.
 Any one of a dozen hurrying figures might have been hers.
-Perhaps her thickened, stiffened body was no longer recognizable from behind.
+Perhaps her thickened, stiffened body was no longer recognizable from hehind it.
+He had wished that she and not he should be delivered over to the -

-"At the time when it happens," she had said, "you do mean it."
+'At the time when it happens,' she had said, 'you do mean it.'
 He had meant it.
-He had not merely said it, he had wished it.
-He had wished that she and not he should be delivered over to the\\\\
+He had not merely said it, he had wished

 Something changed in the music that trickled from the telescreen.
 A cracked and jeering note, a yellow note, came into it.
-And then-perhaps it was not happening, perhaps it was only a memory taking on the semblance of sound-a voice was singing:
+And then - perhaps it was not happening, perhaps it was only a memory taking on the semblance of sound - a voice was singing:

-"Under the spreading chestnut tree I sold you and you sold me-"
+Under the spreading chestnut tree I sold you and you sold me -